pw2712gz/auth-starter/README.md

-# Auth Starter – Full Stack Auth Boilerplate
+# Full Stack Auth Starter

-A clean, full-stack authentication starter built with Spring Boot 3 (Java) and Angular 19 (TypeScript) – ready for production and easy to deploy on AWS.
+A clean, full-stack authentication starter built with Spring Boot 3 (Java) and Angular 19 (TypeScript) thats ready for production and easy to deploy on AWS.

 ---